wdoyle42/lpo_prac/assignments/assignment1/assignment1.md

 -  ELS [http://nces.ed.gov/edat/](http://nces.ed.gov/edat/)
 -  PISA [http://pisa2012.acer.edu.au/downloads.php](http://pisa2012.acer.edu.au/downloads.php)

 You will need your selected dataset to complete assignments for the course.
 The first assignment based on these will be due in two weeks.
 This assignment is due on Monday night before our next class.
-The file should be named as
+The file should be named asfollows:
-follows:

   `assignment1_<lastname>.docx`

 All subsequent files to be turned in should be named the same way.

+I want this assignment and all subsequent assignments turned in on [github](http://github.com).
+You'll need to do the following:

+1. Get a github id.
+It's free.
+Email me your id as soon as you have it.
+2. Figure out a way to interact with git and github.
+The easiest way is through [GitHub Desktop](https://desktop.github.com/).
+This is also free and open source.
+3. Answer your invitation from me to join [lpoprac](https://github.com/lpoprac).
+4. Clone your student directory to your computer.
+5. Save your assignment file in `assignment1` folder.
+6. Push your changes up to github.